Rufluenza/USB-ejector/README.md

 <!-- USB Ejector -->
-## Quick start
+## Quick start 2.0

 This is a USB ejector GUI, made for Windows, Linux and Mac.
 It detects the USB devices so you only have to click under the name of the device to eject it.
 I have made sure that on Mac it does not detect the Macintosh HD and Time Machine Backups.

+### Whats new?
+Now after ejecting a drive it removes the drive from the list and updates the ui so not to show the ejected drive.
+It took a long time to fix it but now python does not crash, and everything seems to work as intended.

 ## Blacklist drives
 If you want the program to ignore your system drives, put the drive name in the blacklist.txt file.
 You need to type each drive out on a new line.
-Example:
+Example of a blacklist.txt file:
 sdd
 nvme